Criminal Lawyer East Brunswick, NJ

 - A second-degree indictable offense can lead to 5-10 years in prison and fines up to $150,000.

 - A third-degree indictable offense can lead to 3-5 years in prison and fines up to $15,000.

 - A fourth-degree indictable offense can lead to 18-months in prison and fines up to $10,000.

 If you’ve been charged with a petty disorderly persons offense, disorderly persons offense, or an indictable offense, you need to speak with an East Brunswick criminal defense lawyer to gain an understanding of your charges and your options.
 Contact the law firm of John B. Fabriele today to learn more about the different levels of crimes in New Jersey.

 Why do I need to hire an East Brunswick criminal defense lawyer?

-Contact the Best East Brunswick Criminal Defense Lawyer Today for a Free Case Evaluation.
+Contact a East Brunswick Criminal Defense Lawyer Today for a Free Case Evaluation.
 If you have been charged with a criminal offense in East Brunswick and you’re ready to discuss your case, protect your rights, and secure your freedom, call our law office today to get started

-East Brunswick Criminal Criminal Lawyer John B. Fabriele, III
+East Brunswick NJ Criminal Lawyer John B. Fabriele, III

 East Brunswick Criminal Lawyer

 Phone: (732) 246-0888